sarv-projects/High-Performance-Secure-File-Transmission-System-/README.md

-# Multi-Threaded File Transfer System
+# High-Performance Secure File Transmission System

 A robust and secure command-line interface (CLI) application for transferring files between a client and a  server.
 Built with resilience in mind, it handles network interruptions gracefully and ensures data integrity through a custom protocol and strong encryption.